MicrosoftDocs/windows-dev-docs/hub/apps/develop/security/index.md

 ## .NET features

 The .NET SDK also provides APIs related to security and identity scenarios for WPF and Windows Forms apps.
+The security and cryptography APIs in .NET can also be used in C# WinUI apps.

 | Article | Description |
 |---------|-------------|